Running Your Furnace or Water Heater without Electricity

 - Generac 22kw propane/natural gas

 - Generac 10kw wifi propane/natural gas

 These systems need electricity to run the fan that pushes exhaust gases out of your home but the system uses natural gas or propane for the primary fuel.
 If your system has a normal outlet plug coming from the exhaust fan it is a candidate for a battery bank backup system similar to the one pictured.
 The benefit is that you get a surge protector built in, the larger the system you you purchase the longer your system will run.
 There are a lot of different sizes and prices, the picture is a link to a similar system we have used at our home in the past.

 Tankless water heaters

 Very much like a power vented system above a tankless needs electricity to run the fan that moves the exhaust gases out of your home produced during the combustion of propane or natural gas.
 Just like above its good to put your tankless on a surge protector and I would recommend buying the largest battery backup you can as a tankless can consume a bit more power than a power vented water heater.

 Atmospheric Vented water heater – The venting is very restrictive and difficult to instal but homeowners that have one of these hot water tanks will have no problems during a power outage, no electricity is needed for these systems.
 Propane and natural gas should still flow to these types of water heaters even when they electricity is down

 How to get your Water Heater Running During a Power Outage

 Depending on the size of the battery backup you purchase your water heater could run for several days during a power failure.
-Of course this depends on you either having municipal water or some type of backup power for your pump if you are on a well.
+Of course this depends on you either having municipal water or some type of backup power for your pump if you are on a well in the country.